Cryptocurrency Mining: Profitability Analysis and Getting Started

 1. Introduction to Cryptocurrency Mining

 Cryptocurrency mining is a fundamental process that underpins the operation of many blockchain networks.
 It involves the use of computational power to validate transactions and secure the network.
-As cryptocurrencies gain popularity, understanding crypto mining becomes essential for anyone interested in the digital currency landscape.
+As development of cryptocurrencies gain popularity, understanding crypto mining becomes essential for anyone interested in the digital currency landscape.

 1.1.
 What is cryptocurrency mining?